-The Level 0 MTB Skills Coach course is an entry level course aimed at parents, clubs and teachers who want to teach beginner and intermediate MTB riders the skills to confidently and safely enjoy mountain biking at a recreational level.
+The Level 0 MTB Skills Coach course is the entry point to the MTBA coaching pathway and is aimed at parents, clubs and teachers who want to learn the basics of group management, risk assessment and skills teaching techniques.
+Participants successfully completing the course will be equipped to lead beginner group rides and assist Level 1 coaches in delivering basic skills instruction sessions.
 The accreditation involves approximately 3 hours of pre course work followed by a 1 day face to face course.
 There are no post course requirements and successful participants will gain their accreditation at the end of the course.

 MTBA also recognises the skills instructor qualifications of a number of commercial skills instruction providers.
 If you have completed the Australian MTB Instructors (AMBIA) Level 1, the Professional MTB Instructors Association (PMBIA) Level 1 course or the International Mountain Bike Association (IMBA) ICP Level 1 course you can apply for MTBA accreditation using this Application Form.
 Additionally coaches with other forms of accreditation (for example BMX Level 1) and/or extensive practical experience may also be eligible to apply for recognition of current competency (RCC).
-For additional information on this please contact MTBA’s coach education coordinator Evan James firstname.lastname@example.org
+For additional information on this please contact MTBA’s Education Officer – Cearna (CC) Mckenzie firstname.lastname@example.org

 Current courses open for registration can be found on the Upcoming Courses Page.